 Now let’s turn to Annual Passholders, where dissatisfaction is considerably higher.
 However, so too are the benefits to Walt Disney World in continuing such a park reservation system.
 Even with blockout dates and a range of tiers, Annual Passholders can throw a monkey wrench into Walt Disney World operations.

 We’ve witnessed this firsthand.
 On days when weather is unseasonably nice, a new special event begins, something debuts, or there’s some other unexpected draw, Annual Passholder visitation can spike.
 This can result in long lines at the parking toll booths, bag check, the turnstiles, and (obviously) higher crowds within the park.
-As Central Florida’s population has exploded (something that may cease to be true going forward), this has been exacerbated.
+As Central Florida’s population has exploded, this has been exacerbated.

 This still pales in comparison to the situation at Disneyland, which has a huge fanbase in Orange and Los Angeles Counties.
 In fact, this has become such a concern for the California parks that Disneyland discontinued its Annual Pass program in 2021.